chris-moreton/concourse-pipeline-controller/README.md

       deploy_key_credhub_location: /concourse/main/directorzone-frontend/GITHUB_DEPLOY_KEY
       uri: git@github.com:chris-moreton/directorzone-frontend

-For each repository, you will need to add the correct deploy key to the CredHub location specified in the **deploy_key_credhub_location** field.
+For private repositories, you will need to add the correct deploy key to the CredHub location specified in the **deploy_key_credhub_location** field.
+Public repositories do not need to have this field.

 ## Configure the Pipeline in your Projects